Myhr5/Weather/README.md

 # SheCodes-Basic-Challenge

  This simples webpage was my first one!
+It shows the weather of a city in the interior of Ceará.

- Made for the SheCodes Basic Week 1 Challenge.
+ Made for the SheCodes Basic Week 2 Challenge.